Ixcatl/fables_novasophonia/docs/catalog/paths.rst

         | You gain immunity to Bleeding and 1 DR against physical damage, as your flesh immediately closes any surface wounds.

         | **Brainwash**
-        | Any creature that deals at least 1 damage with a bite, or consumes your flesh and blood, must make an Insight check with successes equal to your Abomination rank or else fall under your spell.
+        | Any creature that successfully damages you with a bite, or otherwise consumes your flesh and blood, must make an Insight check with successes equal to your Abomination rank or else fall under your spell.
 Until the next rest, you score an automatic 2 successes on any social checks against that creature.
 You gain Brainwash as poison and targeted flask blueprints, which you can create at the cost of 1 Vitality.
-These items immediately become useless if you lose this mutation at any point.
+If you gain Brainwash through a temporary mutation, should you lose it at any point, these items immediately become useless.
         | *Incompatible if you have no Abomination ranks.
 If you gain a natural weapon trait, such as from Bioweapon, you can use Brainwash as its poison/flask effect if it has one.*

         | **Anima Reaver**